• Skip to main content

 Jump to Recipe Print Recipe

-A deliciously tart and sweet Lemon curd recipe for your scones, cupcakes, and more with 5 ingredients.
+This is a deliciously tart and sweet Lemon curd recipe that pairs well with your favorite scones, cupcakes, and other desserts with 5 ingredients.

 I adore this easy lemon curd recipe.
 I have been making it for the last 7 years.
 It started when I owned a small tearoom and I served it each day with these cream scones.
 Besides Lemon Curd, you can also make Lime Curd.
-If you love lemon recipes visit my favorite lemon recipe page
+This recipe can be used with these Lemon Curd Cupcakes or any of these other lemon recipes.

-It’s pretty easy to make this curd, just a little time-consuming.
-You can serve it with scones, put it on cake, cookies, and fill cupcakes with it.
+Making this simple curd recipe is easier than you think, it’s just a little time-consuming.
+You can serve it with scones, put it on cake, or cookies, and fill cupcakes with it.
 There is endless fun you can have with lemon curd.
 It will last about 3 weeks refrigerated or you can even freeze it for later.

 I like to jar it up and give it as gifts.
 I don’t have a picture here, but you can put a cute label on it and send it on its merry way.
 Your friends will love you for it.